-Slovenia that was the first member of Yugoslavia to gain independence and later on being the first former communist countries to join the Eurozone.
+Slovenia was the first member of Yugoslavia to gain independence and later on the first former communist countries to join the Eurozone.
 Perhaps this head-start has helped breathe new life into Ljubljana that it feels more Western Europe than Eastern.
 And that’s rather impressive given that it has only gained independence some 20 odd years ago.

 The estimated population of around 270,000 almost seem like a typo error.
 But as a result, it also meant that the streets will not be overpopulated with people, yeah!

 Just like all places in Europe, its Old Town will be the first place of visit.
 And it was within walking distance from Hotel Park Ljubljana.
 Oh, and I absolutely love the catchy Tourism slogan of “I FEEL sLOVEnia” by the creative minds.

 There are three well-known bridges which cross Ljubljanica River to the Old Town.
 First of all is the iconic Dragon Bridge (Zmajski most) with four fearsome-looking dragon statues.

 Dragons are probably the most recognizable symbol of Ljubljana.
 The Dragon images can be found all over the city – coat of arms, flag, steps, and manhole covers etc.